RULES AND REGULATIONS ADOPTED 2022

 1.a All teams must have full baseball uniforms consisting of caps, numbered baseball jerseys, and baseball pants - each player’s uniform must be of similar design to his or her teammates’ uniforms.
 Teams having sponsorship will be allowed the sponsor’s name on their uniforms via patch or uniform shirt.
 The colors Columbia Blue and Yellow are reserved for league tournament teams and cannot be the primary colors of any individual team uniforms.

-allowed to play without the opposing manager’s consent, which must be granted
+will be allowed to play without the opposing manager’s consent, which must be

-before a player out of uniform is permitted to enter the game.
-Any
+granted before a player out of uniform is permitted to enter the game.

-manager who chooses to exercise the option to not consent to a player’s entry
+Any manager who chooses to exercise the option to not consent to a player’s

-into a game because that player is out of uniform must inform the umpire of
+entry into a game because that player is out of uniform must inform the

-the decision.
-The umpire shall then request that the out-of-uniform
+umpire of the decision.
+The umpire shall then request that the

-player comply with league rule 1.a or the umpire shall prohibit the player
+out-of-uniform player comply with league rule 1.a or the umpire shall

 1.b All batters and runners must wear helmets for both at bats and on base.
 There is no option to this rule.
 Full double-ear flap helmets are encouraged for at bats and are encouraged for the bases.
 Catchers are also encouraged to wear a helmet underneath their mask.
 All base coaches must also wear helmets while on the field of play.